 The Pathology specialisation of the Bachelor of Medical Science is accredited by Australian Institute of Medical Scientists (AIMS) for graduates to be employed as Medical Scientists in Diagnostic Pathology Laboratories.
 The Clinical Investigation specialisation plan has been developed in conjunction with the relevant professional societies including the Australian and New Zealand Society of Respiratory Science, Australian Neorophysiology Technologists of Australia and Professionals in Cardiac Sciences of Australia.
 The Nutrition specialisation has been developed in accordance with guidelines from the Nutrition Society of Australia.

-The Bachelor of Medical Science (Specialisation) is a practical program designed to ensure you graduate with knowledge in sciences, study and research skills and professional health experience.
+The Bachelor of Medical Science (Specialisation) is a practical course designed to ensure you graduate with knowledge in sciences, study and research skills and professional health experience.

-While studying this program you will have the flexibility to specialise and pursue career opportunities in Clinical Investigation, Nutrition or Pathology.
+While studying this course you will have the flexibility to specialise and pursue career opportunities in Clinical Investigation, Nutrition or Pathology.

 The work of Clinical Investigation Scientists centres around four primary disciplines - cardiac sciences, neurophysiology, respiratory sciences and sleep sciences.